elotl/smf-nova/policies/multicluster-span-policies/README.md

 We add the following labels to ensure the objects are placed as intended:

-1. Add label `app: primary` to all resources except the Deployment (and its corresponding) that will need to span across two clusters.
+1. Add label `app: primary` to all the resources that need to be on the primary-cluster only.
-2. Add label `app: span-multiple` to the Deployment that will need to span across two workload clusters.
+2. Add label `app: smf-spread` to the common Kubernetes objects that will be needed by workloads on the primary cluster as well as the Deployment that will span across the two clusters.
-3. Add label `app: smf-spread` to the Service of the Deployment that will need to span across two clusters.
+3. Add label `app: span-multiple` to the Deployment that will need to span across two workload clusters.

 ## Update App configuration for Cilium Cluster Mesh.

-When Cilium Cluster Mesh is used, services whose pods may span multiple clusters are expected to include the following annotation to make it a `Global Service`.
+When Cilium Cluster Mesh is used, services whose pods span multiple clusters as well as Services that need to be accessed from the other clusters should be made a Global Service.

+A Kubernetes `Service` can be converted to a `Global Service` by including the following annotation:

 ```
  service.cilium.io/global: "true".